What Does Postpartum Recovery Actually Look Like?

 - gentle cleansing

-Postpartum recovery is not something you figure out overnight.
+Postpartum recovery isn’t something you figure out overnight.

-It’s a gradual process of healing, adjusting, and caring for your body.
+It’s a gradual process of healing, adjusting, and learning to care for your body.

 Leave a comment